-Cash used in investing activities for the years ended December 31, 2022, 2021 and 2020 reflects the purchase of fixed and short-term maturities with cash provided by operating activities and, as available, financing activities, and the reinvestment of coupon payments, maturities and sale proceeds within our investment portfolio.
-Cash used in investing activities for the year ended December 31, 2020, reflects, in part, the investment of net cash proceeds from the common stock and Notes offerings we completed in June 2020.
+Cash used in investing activities for the years ended December 31, 2023, 2022 and 2021 reflects the purchase of fixed and short-term maturities with cash provided by operating activities, and the reinvestment of coupon payments, maturities and sale proceeds within our investment portfolio.

-Cash used in financing activities was \$55.8 million and \$1.8 million for the years ended December 31, 2022 and December 31, 2021, respectively, and cash provided by financing activities was \$462.8 million for the year ended December 31, 2020.
-Cash used in financing activities during the year ended December 31, 2022 primarily relates to the repurchase of common stock.
+Cash used in financing activities was \$90.4 million, \$55.8 million, and \$1.8 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+Cash used in financing activities during the years ended December 31, 2023 and 2022 primarily relates to the repurchase of common stock.
 Cash used in financing activities during the year ended December 31, 2021 primarily reflects debt issuance costs paid in connection with the 2021 Revolving Credit Facility and taxes paid on the net share settlement of equity awards for certain employees.
-Cash provided by financing activities for the year ended December 31, 2020 primarily reflects \$219.7 million net cash proceeds raised in connection with our 2020 Notes offering.